Module Catalogues

 D. Write a final project report in dissertation or manuscript format, critically evaluating, contrasting, and discussing the experimental outcomes of the research project and their scientific implications and significance.

-E. Develop and deliver a clear, concise, and well-structured oral presentation of a research project and its findings, demonstrating effective communication skills, practical understanding of research techniques, and the ability to engage and inform an academic audience.
+E. Develop and deliver a clear, concise, and well-structured oral or poster presentation of a research project and its findings, demonstrating effective communication skills, practical understanding of research techniques, and the ability to engage and inform an academic audience.

 Method of teaching and learning